 WHAT IS THE DIFFERENCE BETWEEN SUSTAINABILITY AND LEGALITY?

-Sustainability and environmental certification should not be confused with timber-source legality covered by the EUTR (EU Timber Regulation scheme).
+Sustainability and environmental certification should not be confused with timber-source legality covered by the UKTR (EU Timber Regulation scheme).

 Just because a timber source is fully legal doesn’t imply that the source is environmentally sustainable or well-managed.